 Table of contents

-Synthetic monitoring is an approach to monitoring websites and applications that simulates the actions of real users via browser automation.
+One of the most effective ways to help teams ship faster and continuously check for quality is to adopt synthetic monitoring.
+Synthetic monitoring is an approach to monitoring websites and applications that simulates the actions of real users via automation.
 It mirrors the actions that a visitor may take on your website, say browsing an online shop, adding items to a shopping cart, and then checking out.
-Being able to simulate critical user flows helps you quickly identify website issues before a user encounters them.
+Monitoring these flows allows us to quickly identify errors in production and measures the performance of complex applications over time.

-Better Together: Playwright Test and Synthetic Monitoring
+Playwright for Synthetic Monitoring

 // example of a Playwright Test spec file